pablodecm/paper-inferno/paper/paper.md

 can be estimated from the profile width when $\Delta \mathcal{L} = 0.5$.
 Hence, the average width for the profile likelihood using inference-aware training,
 $16.97\pm0.11$, can be
-compared with the corresponding obtained by uniformly binning the output of classification-based models in 10 bins, $24.01\pm0.36$.
+compared with the corresponding one obtained by uniformly binning the output of classification-based models in 10 bins, $24.01\pm0.36$.
 The models based on cross-entropy loss were trained during 200 epochs using a mini-batch size of 64 and a fixed learning